greyblake/greyblake.github.com/source/_posts/2018-02-19-how-to-fix-intermittent-test-failures.markdown

 `A, B, E` or `C, D, E`.
 Then do the same with the failing group until you get a minimal reproducible example.
 E.g.

     rspec --order defined ./b_spec.rb ./e_spec.rb

+UPDATE: As few of my readers pointed, there is [rspec --bisect](https://relishapp.com/rspec/rspec-core/docs/command-line/bisect) that does it already automatically.
+Thanks!

 <!--more-->